 Visit the History Writing Center for individual assistance on class writing assignments.

 The UW History Writing Center offers 30-minute individual appointments during Autumn, Winter and Spring quarters with the writing center director, an experienced instructor in the Department of History.
 We invite students enrolled in any history class to use the Writing Center at any stage in the composition process, from brainstorming topics through multiple drafts of an essay.
-We encourage you to come to the writing center early in the process of working on your assignment.
+We encourage you to come to the writing center early in the writing process.

 University of Washington, Seattle Campus